Opie's Financing - 0% Interest for 36 Months

 Whether you’re adding cooling to a finished basement, a garage workspace, or a room that never seems comfortable, we’ll evaluate the space and recommend the right ductless solution for your home.

-At Opie’s Gold, our technicians provide ductless mini split installation, repair, and maintenance for homeowners in St. Cloud, Sartell, Sauk Rapids, Waite Park, and surrounding Central Minnesota communities.
-Whether you’re adding a system to a new space, fixing a performance issue, or scheduling routine service, our team works to ensure your equipment operates reliably through Minnesota’s changing seasons.
+At Opie’s Gold, our technicians handle ductless mini split installation for homeowners in St. Cloud, Sartell, Sauk Rapids, Waite Park, and surrounding Central Minnesota communities.
+Whether you’re adding a system to a new space or upgrading your setup, we install systems based on how your home is laid out so they operate reliably through Minnesota’s changing seasons.

 Why St. Cloud Homeowners Choose Opie’s Gold